-Any cheese maker must have the right tool used to press and shape cheese, an important step in the aging process.
+Any cheese maker must have the right tools used to press and shape cheese, an important step in the aging process.

 Not only does pressing make sure that your cheese is properly dried after salting but is also vital in forming the perfect texture before it can be aged.

 This article will help you get familiar with the different tools out there and how to use them to prepare your cheese the right way for the cheese cave: